ywang-bom/cwsl-ctools/sdm/README.md

 ## Possible Issues
-There maybe some memory issue on running the DXT tool as it requires large memory to extract data for large regions (e.g. nmr, qld).
-Data post-processings like inflation could be even more memory taxing.
+There maybe some memory issue on running the DXT tool as it requires large memory to extract data for large regions (e.g. `nmr`, `qld`).
+Data post-processings like inflation could be even more memory intensive.
 The tool will only guarantee to work with smaller regions as memory issue is more hardware and operating system related and cannot be easily solved in the code itself.

 ## Usage